Index

 Local authorities have a legal duty to make arrangements to provide the NHS Health Check programme to 100% of the eligible population over a five year period and to achieve continuous improvement in uptake.
 The data demonstrates the cumulative progress made by local authorities over time.

-In Hull for the period 2016/17 to 2021/22, 33.9% of the population eligible for an NHS Health Check were offered an NHS Health Check, of whom 45.7% took up the offer of an NHS Heath Check.
+In Hull for the five year period 2017/18 to 2021/22, 33.9% of the population eligible for an NHS Health Check were offered an NHS Health Check, of whom 45.7% took up the offer of an NHS Heath Check.
 Thus overall, 15.5% of the eligible population had an NHS Health Check (45.7% of 33.9%).
 For Hull, the percentage offered an NHS Health Check was just over half that of England (33.9% versus 63.3%) and whilst the uptake rate among those invited was slightly higher in Hull compared to England (45.7% versus 44.8%), this resulted in a much lower overall percentage of Hull’s eligible population receiving an NHS Health Check with the figure just over half of that of England (15.5% versus 28.4%).

 Compared with benchmark

-Indicator | Period | England | Yorkshire and the Humber region | Kingston upon Hull | East Riding of Yorkshire | North East Lincolnshire | North Lincolnshire | York | Barnsley | Doncaster | Rotherham | Sheffield | Bradford | Calderdale | Kirklees | Leeds | Wakefield | North Yorkshire |
+Indicator | Period | England | Yorkshire and the Humber region | Kingston upon Hull | East Riding of Yorkshire | North East Lincolnshire | North Lincolnshire | York | Barnsley | Doncaster | Rotherham | Sheffield | Bradford | Calderdale | Kirklees | Leeds | Wakefield | North Yorkshire Cty |

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|